Roll20/roll20-character-sheets/HarnMaster3_v2/README.md

 Features:
 * 3 Tabs for Character, Inventory and Settings (new in V2)
-  * Character Tab shows all information relevant during play, including an optional Horse section (new in V2)
+  * Character Tab shows all information relevant during play, including an optional Horse section
   * Inventory tab has space for weapons, inventory, money, general notes and more.
-Denote on any item if it's actively carried or not (stored on horse or other location for example) (new in V2)
+Denote on any item if it's actively carried or not (stored on horse or other location for example)
-  * Settings tab provides options to show the Horse section, split out Piety tracking per god, and toggle some houserules. (new in V2)
+  * Settings tab provides options to show the Horse section, split out Piety tracking per god, and toggle some houserules.
 * Roll buttons for each skill that includes appropriate physical/universal penalty.
 * Development roll buttons for each skill (new in V2)
 * Shock/Fumble/Stumble checks.